jayfunc/BetterLyrics/README.md

   - <details><summary>⚠️ 网易云音乐</summary>

-    - Please be sure that that your Netease Cloud Music is at 3.1.4 version
+    - Please be sure that your Netease Cloud Music is at version 3.1.4
     - Install the [BetterNCM plugin](https://microblock.cc/betterncm) first
     - After that, install the InfLink plugin in PluginMarket.
 After the installation is complete, please restart NetEase Cloud Music.
-At this point, all preparatory operations have been completed, enjoy it!
+At this point, all preparatory operations have been completed.
+Enjoy it!
-    - ⚠️ Please note that there is issues with timeline due to plugin issue
+    - ⚠️ Please note that there are issues with the timeline due to a plugin issue

     </details>

   - <details><summary>⚠️ 酷狗音乐</summary>

     - Please make sure that the Kugou Music setting "Support system playback controls, such as lock screen interface" is turned on
-    - No timeline information broadcasted, which means when you change timeline position in Kugou Music, BetterLyrics has no way to detect this change
+    - No timeline information broadcast, which means when you change the timeline position in Kugou Music, BetterLyrics has no way to detect this change
-    - ⚠️ Please note that there is issues with timeline due to Kugou itself
+    - ⚠️ Please note that there are issues with the timeline due to Kugou itself

     </details>